Michael Cimilluca and Javan Robinson talk about the end of spring ball

 Hoyas coaching staff complete for the start of spring practice

-Michael Neuberger was named to the Georgetown football coaching staff in March 2012.
-His responsibilities will be coaching the Hoyas' wide receivers.
+Michael Neuberger was named to the offensive coordinator for the Georgetown football program in March 2014.

-In 2011, Neuberger served as the tight ends coach at Columbia University, where he assisted in the offensive game plan development, while also serving as the scout team coordinator for defense and special teams.
-During his season at Columbia, Neuberger developed sophomore tight end Hamilton Garner into an All-Ivy League honorable mentions selection.
+At Columbia, Neuberger served as the tight ends coach in 2011, where he assisted in the offensive game plan development, while also serving as the scout team coordinator for defense and special teams.
+During his season at Columbia, Neuberger developed sophomore tight end Hamilton Garner into an All-Ivy League honorable mention selection.

-Neuberger spent two seasons, from 2007-2009 as an assistant football coach at University of Dayton, where he worked with tight ends, slot receivers and offensive lineman.
-At Dayton, Neuberger helped in the team's development and implementation of the spread offense, while coaching AP Second Team All-American tight end Matt Champa.
-His work helped the Flyers rank fifth in the nation in passing (299.50 yard per game) and sixth in the nation in scoring (38.83 points per game).
+Neuberger spent two seasons, from 2007-09 as an assistant football coach at University of Dayton, where he worked with tight ends, slot receivers and offensive lineman.
+At Dayton, Neuberger helped in the team's development and implementation of the spread offense, while coaching AP Second Team All-America tight end Matt Champa.
+His work helped the Flyers rank fifth in the nation in passing (299.50 yards per game) and sixth in the nation in scoring (38.83 points per game).

 He earned his start in coaching at Dayton where he started as a student assistant coach and strength and conditioning assistant directly following his playing days in June 2004.
-In his first season he worked primarily with defensive backs, before shifting his focus to tight ends and offensive lineman as a football graduate assistant from 2005-2007.
+In his first season he worked primarily with defensive backs, before shifting his focus to tight ends and offensive linemen as a football graduate assistant from 2005-07.

 Neuberger, a Pittsburgh, Pa. native, played four seasons from 2001-2004 in the secondary and on special teams at Dayton.
 He was a member of two Pioneer Football League championship teams, while helping the Flyers win its first I-AA Mid-Major national championship in 2002.
 He was a two-time member of the PFL Academic Honor Roll.

-He graduated from Dayton with a Bachelors of Science in Education and Allied Professions in 2005.
+He graduated from Dayton with a bachelor of science in education and allied professions in 2005.